avaapm/mide22/README.md

 # MiDe-22 Dataset

-The dataset and related files will be published here soon.
-We are processing an internal permission process for publishing the data contents online.
+The dataset and related files of the study "Not Good Times for Lies: Misinformation Detection on the Russia-Ukraine War, COVID-19, and Refugees" is published under this repository.

 ![Screenshot](img/composition_combined.png)